Climate Equality

-Welcome to BCCE’s newest working group, Climate Change and Inequality.
+Welcome to BCCE’s Climate Equality Working Group.
 This working group will focus on the many complex inequality issues that arise from climate change and the potential role of discrimination law and broader legal work in this area.
-It is led by Beth Goldblatt from the University of Technology Sydney (UTS), and Christy Clark from the University of Canberra Law School in Australia.
+It is led by Beth Goldblatt from the University of Technology Sydney (UTS) and Cristy Clark from the University of Canberra Law School in Australia.

 Upcoming Events